The Official Nursery Reveal: Sage, Cream & Wood Decor

 Without further ado, the contributing vendors:

 - paints: “Ceylon Cream” from Benjamin Moore & “Peppered Arugula” from Infinity Premier

-- carpet: End of The Roll
+- carpet: custom cut from End of The Roll

 - sage change-table: HighJinx (and the legs are custom stained, from HD)

 - felted cloud mobile & trees: Akilu Crafts

 - crib: “Sniglar” from IKEA, custom stained with “Provencial” Minwax stain [we added two more coats of the Varathane to match the accessories]